erkyrath/visizork/README.md

 ### The [`src/visi`](./src/visi) directory

-This is a symlink to `visiterp/src/visi`.
-See below.
-It's convenient for compilation if all the source files are at the same depth.
+This is a symlink to `visiterp/src/visi`; see below.
+(It's convenient for compilation if all the source files are at the same depth.)

 ### The [`visiterp`][visiterp] submodule